-From the writer of ‘Sicario’ and the director of: ‘Starred Up’.
-‘Hell or High Water’ is a tense crime film which feels like more a traditional western on a first watch, mostly through it’s great use of music, fantastic original score and classic setting.
-The film being a heavy slow-burn for the most part, the story builds up for most of it’s run-time, eventually leading to it’s climax.
-Which despite being short, does feel satisfying to watch.
-The entire film is truly a brilliant example of a ‘modern-day western’.
+From the writer of: ‘Sicario’ and the director of: ‘Starred Up’, ‘Hell or High Water’ is a tense crime film which feels like more a traditional western on a first watch, mostly through it’s great use of it’s cast, fantastic original score and classic setting.
+The film being a heavy slow-burn for the most part, as the story builds up for most of it’s run-time, eventually leading to it’s intense climax.
+Which despite being short, does feel satisfying to watch, the entire film overall is truly a brilliant example of a ‘modern-day western’.

 The story focuses on a divorced father and his ex-con older brother as they resort to a desperate scheme in order to save their family’s ranch in West Texas.
 Robbing as many banks as they can all across the county, while remaining one step-ahead of the authorities that are hunting them down.

-Chris Pine, Ben Foster, Jeff Bridges, Gill Birmingham all give fantastic performances here, and keep the audience engaged throughout the run-time.
-Which is even more impressive when you look further into their characters.
-As I personally feel their characters could’ve done with a little more development, as they do get bits and pieces but nothing really major, and the lack of any kind of character ark for Chris Pine’s character: ‘Toby Howard’ really irritated me.
+Chris Pine, Ben Foster, Jeff Bridges, Gill Birmingham all give fantastic performances here, and keep the audience engaged throughout the run-time, which is even more impressive when you look further into their characters.
+As I personally feel their characters could’ve done with a little more development, as they do get bits and pieces but nothing really major, and the lack of any kind of character-arc for Chris Pine’s character: ‘Toby Howard’ really irritated me.
 However, the rest of the writing here is pretty great for the majority of the film.

-Nick Cave and Warren Ellis are responsible for the original score, which is possibly my favourite element of the film, really adding to the modern western feel the film is going for.
-As well as backing up many of the more emotional or tense scenes.
-The soundtrack here is definitely one of my favourites elements of the film, the film however also makes great use of actual music.
-Having many different country songs play over various scenes, setting the tone and atmosphere very quickly, as well as establishing the location near the start of the film.
+Nick Cave and Warren Ellis are responsible for the original score, which is possibly my favourite element of the film, really adding to the modern western feel the film is going for, as well as backing up many of the more emotional or tense scenes.
+The soundtrack here is definitely one of my favourite elements of the film, the film however also makes great use of various songs.
+Having a variety of country songs play over different scenes throughout the film, setting the tone and atmosphere very quickly, as well as establishing the film’s setting early on.